goggledefogger/react-share-links/README.md

 ## Contributing

 1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
+2. Create a new branch: `git checkout -b feature/your-amazing-feature`
 3. Make your changes
-4. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some AmazingFeature'`
-5. Push to the branch: `git push origin feature/your-feature-name`
+5. Push to the branch: `git push origin feature/your-amazing-feature`
 6. Submit a pull request

 This project was bootstrapped with Create React App.

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for more information. (basically "use it however you want, but don't blame us if something goes wrong")

 ## Contact